 A type of interior paint called one-coat paint promises to end the misery of applying that second coat.
 With one-coat paint, the idea is that you'll be able to remove the painter's tape and drop cloths right after that first paint coat, and start enjoying your freshened-up room.
 How does one-coat paint work, and does it really even work at all?

 - One-coat paint is a term used by paint manufacturers for heavier, thicker acrylic-latex interior and exterior paint.

 - Up to 20-percent more paint solids give the paint more body.

 - Ordinary acrylic-latex can stop at one coat, but only under limited conditions.

 - One-coat paint increases the possibility that you can get by with only one coat but it is not an absolute since limitations do apply.

 - With one-coat paint, you typically must stick to a color palette that is specifically geared toward that one-coat paint series.

-Brands such as Zinsser Perma-White and Kilz have been selling thicker paint to help homeowners deal with emergency situations such as stained ceilings or water-flooded walls that have been dried out and been put back into use.
+A type of one-coat paint has existed for years under different names.
+Paint brands such as Zinsser Perma-White and Kilz 2 have been coating thick paint on homes for decades in response to emergencies such as stained ceilings or water-flooded walls that have been dried out and put back into use.